apache/hudi/website/docs/compaction.md

 1. ***Compaction Scheduling***: This is done by the ingestion job.
 In this step, Hudi scans the partitions and selects **file slices** to be compacted.
 A compaction plan is finally written to Hudi timeline.
-1. ***Compaction Execution***: A separate process reads the compaction plan and performs compaction of file slices.
+1. ***Compaction Execution***: In this step the compaction plan is read and file slices are compacted.

 There are few ways by which we can execute compactions asynchronously.